easycoding15/newrepo/README.md

-# newrepo
+# Paul's first repo
-Creating my first repo
+This is just a test for nextgen IIT 2017